Skip to Content

 Option 3: Backdoor cut

-In some instances, after 3 rejects the screen, initially set by 1, and cuts through to the left side corner, 1 may not be able to easily receive the ball due to denial action by an adjacent defender.
+In some instances, after 3 rejects the screen, initially set by 1, and cuts through to the left side corner, 1 may not be able to easily receive the ball due to denial by an adjacent defender.

 If that is indeed the case, then a backdoor cut is a viable option, which is usually a good choice when the opportunity presents itself within the overall Princeton offense.